alex031029/TLAforLBFT2.0/README.md

 In priciple, All older version should terminate without raising any error.
 However, an older version indicates it must contain some lack of consideration or logic.

-And I will update the CHANGELOG later on explaining the difference between versions.
+A CHANGELOG is updated on explaining the difference between versions.

 Shi Yanchen